BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 # Units and symbols

 Bitcoin, bits, sats.
 The format and presentation of bitcoin values are probably amongst the most challenging for new users.
-The objective of this section is to provide observations of its current usage and recommendations for the best option if multiple formats exist.
+This page provides observations of its current usage and recommendations for the best option if multiple formats exist.
 The goal is not to re-invent the format but to observe the current usage, and eventually to codify it through an organic approach.
 The surest way to achieve wide-scale adoption is to standardize what is already being used today.

-Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin, the objective is to serve as a guide to format the values so they can easily be scanned, quick to read, and possible to remember.
+Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin and currencies in general, the intent is to serve as a guide to format the values so they can easily be scanned, quick to read, and intuitive to remember.

 #### Current adoption

 The most common way bitcoin is expressed is as BTC (bitcoin) with 8 decimal places, or sat (Satoshi).
-While not as common, denominations of BTC such as mBTC ("millibitcoins"), μBTC ("bits") are also sometimes used, as well as millisatoshi in the Lightning network.
+While not as common, denominations of BTC such as mBTC ("millibitcoins"), μBTC ("bits") are also sometimes used, as well as millisatoshi (msat) in the Lightning network.
 The chart below illustrates how each unit relates to the bitcoin unit.

 | Unit         | Symbol       | Bitcoin value     |
 | ------------ | ------------ | ----------------- |